Drexel Affiliated Scholarships

 Berlin School of Economics and Law, TOOLIP Project Grant

-LeBow Students applying for the Fall/Winter 2022-23 program can qualify for a grant (courtesy of TOOLIP Project) that will provide up to 5455 Euros (or more) for travel and living expenses.
+LeBow Students applying for the Fall/Winter 2023-2024 program can qualify for a grant (courtesy of TOOLIP Project) that will provide up to 5455 Euros (or more) for travel and living expenses.
 The grant consists of 1150 Euros for travel and a monthly grant of 861 Euros for the duration of the student’s stay in Germany.
+Please note that this is a competitive grant.

-For more information about the scholarship, speak with your Study Abroad Advisor or contact the Study Abroad Office at email@example.com
+For more information about the scholarship, speak with your Study Abroad Advisor or contact the Office of Global Engagement at email@example.com

 Student Conference on Global Challenges Scholarship